lemlac/mulem/docs/reference.md

 print("{c}")   -- Print "c", the letter after 'b'
 ```

-Characters can be escaped with a backslash `\` in the string.
-Some letters have special values like `\t` for tabs, `\n` for new lines, etc. All the standard stuff you would expect.
+Characters can be escaped with a backslash `\` between the quotes.
+Some letters have special values like `\t` for tabs, `\n` for new lines, etc. All the standard stuff you would expect from a modern language.

 ```
 apostrophe = '\''